AvanRocks/pdfbook2/README.md

 ## DESCRIPTION

-    Create print-ready PDF files from some INPUT PDF files for booklet printing.
+		Create print-ready PDF files from some INPUT PDF files for booklet-style printing, but without the need to fold the papers in half.
+Simply print the outputted pdf file, staple the top-left corner and flip through the pages as you would a normal stack of papers.
+The pages will be in order.

+		The advantage of this is that you will not need to fold the paper (like a booklet), which is useful if your pdf has many pages and folding would be unfeasable.
+You also don't need a large stapler for this style of formatting.

 		The resulting files need to be printed in landscape/long edge double sided printing.
 The default paper format depends on the locale and is choosen by pdfjam.
 It can be set with the --paper option.

-    Before the pdf is composed the INPUT file is cropped to the relevant area in order to discard unnecessary white spaces.
+    Before the pdf is composed the INPUT file is **cropped** to the relevant area in order to discard unnecessary white spaces.
 In this process, all pages are cropped to the same dimensions.
 Extra margins can be defined at the edges of the booklet and in the middle where the binding occurs.